varaslaw/ultimate-rvc/README.md

 The Ultimate RVC project currently supports Windows and Debian-based Linux distributions, namely Ubuntu 22.04 and Ubuntu 24.04.
 Support for other platforms is not guaranteed.

 To setup the project follow the steps below and execute the provided commands in an appropriate terminal.
-On windows this terminal should be **powershell**, while on Debian-based linux distributions it should be a **bash**-compliant shell.
+On Windows this terminal should be **powershell**, while on Debian-based linux distributions it should be a **bash**-compliant shell.

 ### Install Git